 Down payments are critical regardless of any programs or loans being used.
 First time homeowners have several programs through state and federal agencies that may be able to assist with down payments.
 However, buyers should plan on having at least 10% of the asking price.
 Pre-qualifying for a loan is a critical stage to ascertain the promissory note amount lenders are willing to underwrite.

-A realtor can offer professional guidance throughout the process.
-They will have resources for finding programs, lenders, and other professional services that are ready to assist new buyers.
+Your realtor can offer professional guidance throughout the process.
+They will have resources for finding programs, lenders, and other professional services that are ready to assist new home buyers.
 In addition, they are an advocate that can secure the best possible deal.

 How to choose a realtor for selling?